Newcomers to Canada

 Next steps

-An exact launch date for the revised study guide, study materials and a new citizenship kit has not been determined.
-Until the guide is officially launched, Discover Canada remains the official study guide for the citizenship test.
+A launch date for the revised study guide, study materials and test has not been determined.
+Discover Canada remains the official study guide for the citizenship test.

 94. We call upon the Government of Canada to replace the Oath of Citizenship with the following: I swear (or affirm) that I will be faithful and bear true allegiance to Her Majesty Queen Elizabeth II, Queen of Canada, Her Heirs and Successors, and that I will faithfully observe the laws of Canada including Treaties with Indigenous Peoples, and fulfill my duties as a Canadian citizen.